-- taking samples and sending them for independent analysis - getting assistance from safety advisers, fire officers or technical experts - having access to legal standards regulations and any technical information that would assist inspections - taking advice from other safety representatives and/or own technical advisers.
+- · taking samples and sending them for independent analysis - getting assistance from safety advisers, fire officers or technical experts - having access to legal standards regulations and any technical information that would assist inspections - taking advice from other health and safety representatives and/or own technical advisers.

-Regulation 6 gives safety representatives the authority to inspect their workplace if there has been a notifiable:
+Regulation 6 gives health and safety representatives the authority to inspect their workplace if there has been a notifiable:

 - accident

-- illness or disease
+- · illness or disease

-- · dangerous incident.
+- dangerous incident.

-These are defined by the Reporting of Injuries Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013 (see further information on page 93.
+These are defined by the Reporting of Injuries Diseases and Dangerous Occurrences Regulations (RIDDOR) 2013/Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (Northern Ireland) 1997 (see further information on page 108).

-Regulation 6(1) gives safety representatives the right to carry out inspections of the workplace to determine the cause of an accident, incident or disease where employees might be put at risk, and provided it is safe.
+Regulation 6(1) gives health and safety representatives the right to carry out inspections of the workplace to determine the cause of an accident, incident or disease where employees might be put at risk, and provided it is safe.
 The employer should be notified of the inspection if it is reasonably practicable to do so.

-Regulation 6(2) restates safety representatives' right to necessary facilities and assistance to carry out an investigation.
+Regulation 6(2) restates health and safety representatives' right to necessary facilities and assistance to carry out an investigation.